bradwilson/ansible-dev-pc/README.md

 # Linux Dev Machine Setup

-This repository contains useful scripts to set up a Linux development machine.
+This repository contains useful scripts to set up a Unix-y development machine.
 They have been tested with the following OSes:

 | Distro                                                          | SKU     | Version(s)   |
 | --------------------------------------------------------------- | ------- | ------------ |